 If you have any questions about the Edinburgh Fringe Sustainable Practice Award, please contact Catriona on firstname.lastname@example.org or call the Creative Carbon Scotland office on 0131 529 7909.

 Click here for more information about the Edinburgh Fringe Sustainable Practice Award, previous winners, and about other environmental sustainability initiatives at the Edinburgh Festival Fringe.
-The award is run by the Center for Sustainable Practice in the Arts and Creative Carbon Scotland and is supported PR Print and Design and the New Arts Sponsorship Grants.
+The award is run by the Center for Sustainable Practice in the Arts and Creative Carbon Scotland and is supported PR Print and Design.

 A project initiated by Edinburgh’s Festivals with key partners the Federation of Scottish Theatre and Scottish Contemporary Art Network

 © Creative Carbon Scotland 2017.
 CCS is a Scottish Charitable

 Waverly Court, 4 East Market Street, Edinburgh, EH8 8BG